brhelwig/brandonhelwig.com/resume.md

   * NOC alert monitoring of data centers and outside plant facilities.
   * Coordinating with outside plant, central office, and network partners during service issues.
-  * Tech support for phone, TV, and Internet (Dial-up, Cable, DSL, Fiber) services for commercial and residential users.
+  * Tech support for phone, TV, and Internet (Dial-up, Cable, DSL, Fiber) services for commercial and residential customers.

 **Founder**, May 2003 - July 2005. *Helwig Technologies*

   * Developed inventory website for car dealership using PHP/MySQL.
   * Provided field support for IBM AS/400 hardware to USDA regional offices.
   * Deployed and managed Windows domains and Exchange servers.
-  * Home and business Windows desktop IT support.

 ## Professional Certifications